syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Ports-And-Connections.md

 ---
 layout: post
 title: Ports And Connections in Windows Forms Diagram control | Syncfusion
-description: Learn about Ports And Connections support in Syncfusion Windows Forms Diagram control, its elements, and more.
+description: Learn about Ports And Connections support in Syncfusion Essential Studio Windows Forms Diagram control and more.
 platform: windowsforms
 control: Diagram
 documentation: ug